-Summit County's job growth continued to be strong in 2023 as the unemployment rate (2.1%) is lower than that of the state of Utah and the nation.
+Summit County's job growth continued to be strong in 2024 as the unemployment rate (2.8%) is lower than that of the state of Utah and the nation.
 The percentage of nonfarm jobs added in Summit County increased 4.7%.
 The main factors affecting these numbers are the rebounding of the leisure and hospitality sectors as the nation and world continue to rebound from the worldwide Covid-19 pandemic.
 (Source: Utah Department of Workforce Services).

 Annual real estate statistics serve as an important barometer of the economic climate in Summit County.
 Their numbers reflect sales of all types of property including commercial, residential and vacant land.
-The total value of real estate sold in 2023 was \$3.99 billion in Summit County, compared to \$4.55 billion in 2022, a decrease of \$560 million or -14% over the prior year (Source: www.parkcityrealtors.com).
-Regarding housing, 2023 saw another year growth even though the growth slowed considerably from 2022.
-The main factors causing this were inflationary pressures, rising interest rates and decreasing consumer confidence.
-The value of new construction in 2023 was \$143.86 million, a nice increase over the \$31.9 million in 2022.
-(Source: Ivory-Boyer Construction Reports, gardner.utah.edu).
-It will be interesting to see how this trend in new construction total value continues, and how it may affect growth-related revenues for the District and the Basin.
+The total value of real estate sold in 2024 was \$4.79 billion in Summit County, compared to \$3.99 billion in 2023, an increase of \$800 million or 20% over the prior year (Source: www.parkcityrealtors.com).
+Regarding housing, 2024 saw an increase in new construction from 2023.
+The value of new construction in 2024 was \$283.6 million, almost twice the amount over the \$143.9 million in 2023.
+(Source: lvory-Boyer Construction Reports, gardner.utah.edu).
+With the new administration and potential of implemented tariffs, it will be interesting to see how this trend in new construction total value continues, and how it may affect growth-related revenues for the District and the Basin.

-The District saw a 2% increase in its number of sold RE's during 2023.
+The District saw a 26% decrease in its number of sold RE's during 2024.
 The average number of sold residential equivalents (RE's) in the District since 2005 has been 523 per year.
-The number of sold RE's for 2023 was 560, which was well below its near historic high from 2021 of 1,080, but still outpaced the 546 RE's sold in 2022.
+The number of sold RE's for 2024 was 413.5, which was well below its near historic high from 2021 of 1,080 and down 146.5 REs from 2023.
 In the past, Summit County had been one of the faster growing counties in the State.
-However, at .99% population growth for 2022, it fell below the Utah statewide average of 1.83%.
+However, at .3% population growth for 2024, it fell below the Utah statewide average of 1.5%.
 The District has revised its growth projections to reflect the current pace within the County.
-The District estimates growth to be 1.65% through 2024, with it increasing slowly to an average of 1% around 2036, and then tapering off until ultimate "build-out."
+The District estimates growth to be 1.65% through 2025, with it increasing slowly to an average of 1% around 2036, and then tapering off until ultimate "build-out."
 The philosophy of the District's Board of Trustees has always been for new development to pay its own way through impact fees, and as a result, impact fees have been the primary source of revenue for capacity expansion.
 The District's October 2022 Impact Fee Analysis and Development Capital Facilities Plan shows that the East Canyon Water Reclamation Facility will need to be upgraded with additional capacity within the next several years to keep up with expected growth.